 Why another post?
 Well, we had never expected it would resonate with so many people and, what’s more, how many (future) overlanders bought one for themselves as a result.

-#1: “Now, how do I use this pressure cooker?”
+How do I use this pressure cooker?

 A pressure does look intimidating with that weird-looking lid and the hissing sound once the temperature inside the cooker has reached its boiling point.
-I totally identify with that feeling; it took me a while to be convinced a pressure cooker was a good purchase for our overland trip.
+I totally identify with that feeling.
+It took me a while to be convinced a pressure cooker was a good purchase for our overland trip.

-First: A Trial Run
+The Trial Run

 Here is a rundown of what is recommended in the Hawkins Futura Cookbook.
 It is a simple way of familiarizing you with your brand-new, intimidating looking pressure cooker to prevent screwing up a meal.
-It comes down to:

 - Pouring two cups of water in the cooker body.